French MacLean

 Why Did I Write This Book?

-The book on my father’s World War II unit, the 39th Infantry Regiment, has been submitted to the editors at Schiffer Publishing, who will work their magic to turn it into something you will love to read.
+I wrote this book for every soldier who served in Company B, 39th Infantry Regiment in World War II.
+The ones who made it back home and the hundreds who didn’t.
 So what is it all about?
-In short, the story is about one tiny American Army infantry company that fought for our country for several years in World War II.
+In short, the story is about one tiny American Army infantry company that fought for our country from November 1942 to May 1945 in World War II.
 But it’s a lot more than that.

 Once upon a time, the forces of evil came within a razor’s edge of plunging the world into a second Dark Age.
 Many, many nations answered the call to defend civilization, but only one – the United States of America – could tip the balance of fate to victory for the defenders of what was good and right.
 And she did.